National Register Listings in

 Today, Rockland County is a desirable suburban area with a diverse population and a thriving economy.
 It is known for its charming towns and villages, picturesque landscapes, and historical landmarks.
 The county's history is celebrated and preserved through various museums, historical societies, and community events, offering residents and visitors a glimpse into its storied past.

-This timeline provides a concise overview of the key events in the history of Rockland County, New York.
+This timeline provides a condensed summary of the historical journey of Rockland County, New York.

 • 1609: Henry Hudson, an English explorer, sails up the Hudson River and explores the area now known as Rockland County.